jobovy/AST1420/README.md

 * **Week 10/12**: See additional reading below.

 ## Additional reading

+**NOTE THAT THESE CURRENTLY STILL REFER TO THE 2017 VERSION OF THE NOTES, UPDATES WILL BE POSTED SOON**

 * **Week 1**: BM98 Chapter 1 for general background, BM98 Chapter 2
     for review of astronomical measurements.